hkhamm/capacitor-react/README.md

 ### Android

-First build the app, then open in Android Studio.
+First build the app and open in Android Studio.

 ```
 yarn open:android